AIRI-Institute/Cross_Transfer_Learning/README.md

 # Response to Review #1:
+Thank you for your detailed comments.

+__does data quality matter ?__

+Hopefully so!
+An argument that supports this idea is the success of XLM-R when compared to the multilingual BERT model.
+One of the key contributors to this performance boost was the cleaner data preprocessing.
+Following this concern, we excluded from our corpus all the sources where language identification was made automatically.
+However, our research focuses on an "out-of-the-wild" setting where we use reliable data without any specific cleaning.
+To simulate this scenario, we rely solely on high-quality language-diverse data resources that are typically a prerequisite for any transfer-learning study.
+Therefore, the quality of our data is essential, and we concentrate on using data that is of conventional quality.

 # Response to Review #2:
 Thank you for recognizing the novelties and advantages of our work.